 The murine models published so far have each provided new pieces of knowledge about nebulin function and the potential pathogenesis of nemaline myopathy (NM).
 However, none of them had a compound heterozygous genotype (two different mutations in nebulin), typical for nemaline myopathy with nebulin mutations (NEB-NM).
 Furthermore, the need remains for a model recapitulating the typical form of NM.
 Therefore, in collaboration with Dr. Kristen Nowak (Harry Perkins Institute of Medical Research, Western Australia), we have characterised a mouse strain with compound heterozygous Neb variants, one a missense within a conserved actin-binding site and the other a nonsense variant, matching the genetics of most patients with typical NEB-NM.

 We have published two custom Comparative Genomic Hybridisation array designs - one including the known Nemaline Myopathy genes ("the NM-CGH-array", Kiiski et al. 2013) and an extended version with 176 additional genes related to other neuromuscular disorders ("the NMD-CGH-array", Sagath et al. 2018).
 The NM-CGH-array is built as a 8×60k design, and the NMD-CGH-array as a 4×180k design.
 The arrays constitute a robust method for copy number variant analysis for diagnostics of neuromuscular disorder patients, and also covers the segmental duplication regions of both nebulin and titin.
 These are regions that most commercial arrays do not include and are challenging to analyse by next generation sequencing based methods.
-We have run over 400 samples from approximately 300 families, and have found pathogenic variants in 12% of these.
+We have run over 400 samples from approximately 300 families, and have found pathogenic causative variants in 12% of these.

 Titin and nebulin, two gigantic sarcomeric proteins, both contain segmental duplication regions in their sequences, and harbour both normal and pathogenic copy number variation.
-These blocks are challenging to analyze by both Comparative Genomic Hybridization array methods - therefore we are developing ddPCR based assays for the analysis of these regions.
-The method is under validation, and will be subject for a manuscript in the near future.
+These blocks are challenging to analyze by both Comparative Genomic Hybridization array methods.
+We have therefore developed custom Droplet Digital PCR assays for the copy number variant screening in both NEB (Sagath et al. 2022a) and TTN (Sagath et al. 2022b).